PeyoBv/sistema-inventario-web/PRD.md

   - Users for user management
   - MagnifyingGlass for search
   - Plus/Pencil/Trash for CRUD operations
+  - FilePdf for PDF report generation
+  - Printer for print functionality
+  - Download for PDF download

 - **Spacing**:
   - Card padding: p-6